 Field-hunting tip

-Look in oxidized zones of copper deposits country — that is the host setting where kainotropite typically forms.
+Look in oxidized zones of copper deposits country, the host setting where kainotropite typically forms.
 If you start seeing antlerite, brochantite, chalcanthite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.